 The TWI program addresses these root causes by engaging production leaders in effective job instruction and improving work methods.
 The time dedicated to practical TWI activities will lead to the elimination of human errors, thereby improving all key performance indicators (KPIs) in our company.

-Summary and Benefits of Implementing the Training Within Industry Program
+Summary and Benefits of Implementing the TWI in Food Industry

 The implementation and continuous work based on the Training Within Industry program bring many benefits to the Tarczyński S.A.
 Group.
 The main metric used at the start of the implementation is the time it takes for an employee to independently perform operations without additional assistance and supervision.
 Thanks to the efficient efforts of TWI Instructors and Trainers, the learning time has been reduced by 25-30%.
 It is also worth mentioning the reduction in quality errors, which has resulted from clear and structured onboarding for individual line workers and machine operators.